 All the usual emoji are available in iMessage through your keyboard of choice, whether it’s Apple’s proprietary offering or an alternative.
-However, the new iMessage offers a wealth of additional stickers and emoji, all of which are available through the feature’s app store.
-Yep, iMessage has its own, dedicated store for compatible apps.
-Here’s how to use it.
+However, iMessage offers a wealth of additional stickers and emoji, all of which are available through a dedicated portal on the App Store.

 GIFs and pictures

-Alternatively, if you have installed Giphy on your phone, it has an extension for iMessage.
-Provided the extension is activated under the management section in the iMessage App Store, select that instead of Images on the main screen to see a host of other choices.
+Alternatively, if you installed Giphy, it has an extension for iMessage.
+Provided the extension is activated under the management section, select that instead of #images on the main screen to see a host of other choices.